sjkelleyjr/Deadlock/chapters/chapter_01.md

 Back at their desks, Alex opened her email and found nineteen new messages about the Digital Transformation Initiative 2.0.
 She deleted them all without reading them.

-At 5:30, Alex packed up her laptop and headed for the elevator.
+At the end of the day, Alex packed up her laptop and headed for the elevator.
 The doors opened, but the elevator didn't move.
 She pressed the button again.
 Nothing.

 The elevator was broken again.

 ---

-Monday morning, Alex arrived at her desk to find a new laptop sitting there, along with a stack of documentation and a note from Sarah.
+Next Monday morning, Alex arrived at her desk to find a new laptop sitting there, along with a stack of documentation and a note from Sarah.
 "Please migrate all your current projects to Taskly by end of day.
 Training session at 10 AM."

 She opened the laptop and stared at the login screen.
 The Taskly logo looked suspiciously familiar.

 Mack dropped into the chair next to her, carrying his own new laptop.
 "What's a Taskly?"

-"Apparently we're migrating to an internal JIRA today," Alex said.
+"Apparently we're migrating to an internal project tracker today," Alex said.
 "All projects need to be moved by end of day."

 "End of day?"
 Mack said.
 "We have what, eight hours to move everything?"